csev/dj4e/assn/dj4e_ads1.md

 (3) Pull in pieces of `owner` application other than `models.py`.
 Then adapt the `admin.py`, `views.py`, `urls.py`, and templates to be suitable for a classified ad application and the above model.
+A big part of this assignment is to use the view classes that are in `util.py` and used in `views.py`.
+The new `owner` field should not be shown to the user on the create and update forms, it should be automatically set by the classes like `OwnerCreateView` in `util.py`.
+If you see an "owner" drop down in yur user interface the program is not implemented correctly and will fail the autograder.

-Make sure to follow the url patterns the update and delete operations.
+(4) When you are implementing the update and delete views, make sure to follow the url patterns the update and delete operations.
 They chould be of the form `/ad/14/update` and `/ad/14/delete`.
 Something like the following should work in your `urls.py`: